7 Baby Sleep Routine Tips: How White Noise Can Help Your Little One—and You—Sleep Better

 • Heightened irritability or anxiety

-• Physical discomfort or pain caused by certain sounds
+• Physical discomfort or even pain from certain sounds

-If you suspect you’re dealing with a sound sensitivity disorder, it’s vital to consult a healthcare professional.
-A proper diagnosis ensures you receive tailored guidance and treatment options.
+If you suspect you’re facing a sound sensitivity disorder, consulting a healthcare professional is crucial.
+A diagnosis ensures you get personalized care and the right treatment plan.

 Coping Strategies for Managing Sound Sensitivity

-While living with sound sensitivity can be challenging, various coping strategies can help create a more comfortable auditory environment.
+Even though living with sound sensitivity can be challenging, practical coping strategies can make a big difference.

 1. Create a Quiet, Calming Space